 Retros That Ship Changes Instead of Notes

-Retrospectives lose trust when they end with good notes and no visible change.
-The team talks honestly, writes a few action items, starts the next sprint, and slowly forgets what it agreed to fix.
+Teams lose trust in retrospectives when thoughtful notes pile up for weeks while visible changes remain scarce across sprint after sprint.
+The team talks honestly, writes a few action items, starts the next sprint, and gradually loses track of what it agreed to fix.

 Two weeks later, the same issues are back on the board.

-The problem is not the retrospective format.
-The problem is weak follow-through.
+The gap comes from weak follow-through.
 A useful retro turns one important pattern into a small change the team can try, own, and review.

 Why retrospectives fail to create change